Generalization Bounds for Robust Contrastive Learning: From Theory to Practice: Introduction

-To summarize, our contributions in this paper include \begin{itemize} \item We rigorously develop theories to bound the adversarial loss in the second phase, identifying the crucial factors from the first phase that contribute to the robustness.
-Our work is the first to address this theoretical problem. \item Our theoretical findings highlight several important insights: (i) Minimizing the InfoNCE loss on the benign examples proves beneficial in enhancing both the robust and natural accuracies during the second phase. (ii) Utilizing sharpness-aware minimization (SAM) \cite{foret2021sharpnessaware} on the InfoNCE loss of the benign examples offers further improvement in both robust and natural accuracies during the second phase. (iii) Employing adversarial attacks on the InfoNCE loss and pushing the resulting adversarial examples away from their corresponding benign examples globally assists in enhancing the robust accuracies during the second phase.
-It is noteworthy that our findings in (i) and (ii) contrast with the outcomes observed in standard adversarial training, where minimizing the benign loss can enhance natural accuracies but may compromise robust accuracies \cite{trades, rice2020overfitting}.
-Finally, we conduct experiments to validate our findings. \end{itemize}
+To summarize, our contributions in this paper include: \begin{itemize} \item We rigorously develop theoretical bounds on the adversarial loss in the second phase, identifying key factors that influence the robustness of the first phase.
+To the best of our knowledge, our work is \textbf{the first} to provide a theoretical treatment of this problem.
+In contrast, existing studies \cite{psaunshi19a, wang2020understanding, wang2022chaos, haochen2021provable} focus solely on the relationship between contrastive losses in the first phase and clean accuracy in the second phase. \item Our theoretical findings highlight several essential insights: \textbf{(i)} minimizing the InfoNCE loss on benign examples proves beneficial in enhancing both the robust and natural accuracies during the second phase, \textbf{(ii)} utilizing Sharpness-Aware Minimization (SAM) \citep{foret2021sharpnessaware} on the InfoNCE loss on benign examples offers further improvement in both robust and natural accuracies during the second phase, and \textbf{(iii)} employing adversarial attacks on the InfoNCE loss and pushing these adversarial examples away from their corresponding benign examples globally assists in enhancing robust accuracies during the second phase.
+It is noteworthy that (i) and (ii) contrast with the outcomes observed in standard adversarial training, where minimizing the benign loss can enhance natural accuracies but may compromise robust accuracies \citep{trades, rice2020overfitting}.
+We conduct experiments to validate our findings. \item Finally, leveraging our theoretical insights, we propose GSA-RSL (Globally Sharpness-Aware Robust Self-Supervised Learning).
+Experiments show it surpasses state-of-the-art baselines in both natural and robust accuracy, with significant gains in natural accuracy. \end{itemize}

-\section{Related Work}
+\section{Related work}